-Simplicial faces of simplices of $\O(\G)$, do not always live inside $\O(\G)$, so the space is not a simplicial complex.
-Any face of a simplex $\Delta = \Delta(X)$ in $\O(\G)$, is induced by collapsing a $G$-invariant sub-forest of $X$.
-In particular, such a collapse gives us a simplicial $G$-tree $Y$ with trivial edge stabilisers and there are two cases, depending if $Y$ is a $\G$-tree or not.
-In the first case, we say that $\Delta(Y)$ is a {\em finitary face}; in the latter case, if $Y$ is not a $\G$-tree (i.e. vertex stabilisers are not in $[\G]$), then we have a {\em face at infinity}.
+Simplicial faces of simplices of $\O(\G)$ do not always live inside $\O(\G)$, so the space is not a simplicial complex.
+Any face of a simplex $\Delta = \Delta(X)$ in $\O(\G)$ is induced by collapsing a $G$-invariant sub-forest of $X$.
+Such a collapse produces a simplicial $G$-tree $Y$ with trivial edge stabilisers, and there are two cases: either $Y$ is a $\G$-tree or not (i.e. vertex stabilisers are not in $[\G]$).
+In the first case we say that $\Delta(Y)$ is a {\em finitary face}, in the second that it is a {\em face at infinity}.
 We notice that faces at infinity correspond to free factor system strictly bigger than $\G$.

 \begin{rem} Given $T\in\O(\G)$, the quotient graph $G\backslash T$ comes endowed with a structure of graph of groups, and the the choice of a marking of $T$ corresponds to the choice of an isomorphism from $G$ to $\pi_1(G\backslash T)$ (where fundamental group is taken in the sense of graph of groups).
 The equivalence relation given by equivariant isometries of $G$-trees, translates to a notion of equivalence of marked graphs, which is the usual one for the reader used to Teichmuller theory or classical Culler-Vogtmann outer space $CV_n$. \end{rem}